Enriched uranium: Highly enriched uranium (HEU)

 Highly enriched uranium (HEU) has a 20% or higher concentration of ^{235}U. This high enrichment level is essential for nuclear weapons and certain specialized reactor designs.
 The fissile uranium in nuclear weapon primaries usually contains 85% or more of ^{235}U known as weapons grade, though theoretically for an implosion design, a minimum of 20% could be sufficient (called weapon-usable) although it would require hundreds of kilograms of material and "would not be practical to design"; even lower enrichment is hypothetically possible, but as the enrichment percentage decreases the critical mass for unmoderated fast neutrons rapidly increases, with for example, an infinite mass of 5.4% ^{235}U being required.
 For criticality experiments, enrichment of uranium to over 97% has been accomplished.

+A graph showing the calculated critical masses of uranium (in kilograms, left axis) as a function of the thickness of a beryllium reflector (in centimeters, bottom axis) and U-235 enrichment level (line labels).

 The first uranium bomb, Little Boy, dropped by the United States on Hiroshima in 1945, used 64 kg of 80% enriched uranium.
 Wrapping the weapon's fissile core in a neutron reflector (which is standard on all nuclear explosives) can dramatically reduce the critical mass.
 Because the core was surrounded by a neutron reflector, at explosion it comprised almost 2.5 critical masses.
 Neutron reflectors, compressing the fissile core via implosion, fusion boosting, and "tamping", which slows the expansion of the fissioning core with inertia, allow nuclear weapon designs that use less than what would be one bare-sphere critical mass at normal density.
 The presence of too much of the ^{238}U isotope inhibits the runaway nuclear chain reaction that is responsible for the weapon's power.
 The critical mass for 85% highly enriched uranium is about 50 kg, which at normal density would be a sphere about 17 cm in diameter.
 The highly enriched uranium core used in the first Chinese nuclear test, Project 596, weighed about 15 kilograms, corresponding to a diameter of 11.4 cm.